 MA Dementia Studies

 The MA Dementia Studies programme has been developed collaboratively by staff in the School of Nursing and Midwifery and the Departments of Sociological Studies and Human Communication Sciences.
 The MA Dementia Studies programme team is comprised of academics and practitioners active in dementia education, research, and clinical practice.
 We aim to support students to become critically aware of current debates, research, policy and therapeutic interventions in dementia.
-At the heart of the programme is a commitment to learn from the expertise of persons with dementia, their family caregivers or supporters and dementia care practitioners.
+At the heart of the programme is a genuine commitment to learn from the expertise of persons with dementia, their family caregivers or supporters and dementia care practitioners.
+We encourage and support persons with dementia and their supporters to contribute to your MA Dementia Studies education.

 There are approximately 750,000 people in the UK living with dementia.
 It has been estimated that dementia costs the economy £23 billion a year.
 Diagnosis rates for dementia, while improving, are variable by geographical location and compare unfavourably with other life-limiting conditions.
 The annual unpaid work of carers and supporters of people with dementia has been valued at £8 billion.
 There is an ongoing and increasing need for practitioners, decision-makers and researchers who are equipped with credible and critical dementia education to participate in what is undeniably a major social as well as personal challenge.